luvvsol/luvvsol/README.md

 im currently 16 and this year im having my last exam!! i might not be online often due to excessive work.
 If you are under 14 please do not int w me /uf/ , even so i would probably still talk to you󠀠󠀠󠀠.

-im most likely to hide/block u if i find you annoying/problematic
+im most likely to hide/block u if u bother my oomfs ; copy any of my skins

-(and yes, im admitting to that i have a big ego. so i'd prbs argue randomly if im not pleased)

 ![image alt](https://files.catbox.moe/0ikteb.jpg)